Janine Gutierrez

-Janine Marie Elizabeth de Leon Gutierrez (born October 2, 1989) known professionally as Janine Gutierrez, is a Filipino actress, television host, commercial model, and singer.
-She is currently an exclusive talent of ABS-CBN, albeit the absence of its fresh, legislative franchise.

-Gutierrez is a Best Actress winner at the 68th FAMAS Awards, Gawad Urian Awards and QCinema International Film Festival.
-In 2021, she was recognized with a 'Rising Star Asia Award' at the 20th New York Asian Film Festival.
-The following year, Gutierrez was ranked fifty-first on the '100 Most Beautiful Faces in the World' list by TC Candler.
+Janine Marie Elizabeth de Leon Gutierrez (born October 2, 1989) is a Filipino actress and video blogger.
+In 2020, she won the Best Actress Award at the 68th FAMAS Awards and 43rd Gawad Urian Awards for her role in Babae at Baril.
+In 2021, Gutierrez was recognized with the Rising Star Award at the 20th New York Asian Film Festival.

 Personal life

 The eldest of four siblings, Gutierrez comes from a family of actors.
 Her parents are Ramon Christopher Gutierrez and Lotlot de Leon.
 Her paternal grandparents are Pilita Corrales and Eddie Gutierrez.
 Donald Olson and Eva Rodriguez are her biological maternal grandparents.
 Actors Christopher de Leon and Nora Aunor are her adoptive maternal grandparents.
-She attended St. Paul College, Pasig, an all girls' school for her basic education.
+She attended St. Paul College, Pasig, an all-girls' school, for her basic education.
+She studied at the Ateneo de Manila University for her tertiary education and graduated with a degree in European Studies in International Business.

+In August 2024, actor Jericho Rosales announced that he is dating Gutierrez.

+Gutierrez's grandmothers, Pilita Corrales and Nora Aunor, died four days apart: April 12 and April 16, 2025, respectively.